MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-for-executive-leadership.md

 ## System at a glance

-The **System at a Glance** tab<!--note from editor: To match later references to these areas of the UI.--> provides key metrics for returning to work, including current value, goal values, and whether locations have met the goals.
+The **System at a Glance** tab provides key metrics for returning to work, including current value, goal values, and whether locations have met the goals.
 These key metrics are the number of COVID-19 new cases per day, fatality cases per day, new cases per day per million population, fatality cases per day per million population, reproductive number, and facilities' Readiness Checklist completion percentage.

 A map highlights locations of facilities, along with the number of facilities that are in a certain phase.
 Hovering over a facility gives you insights into the virus spread at that location.